 |---|---|

-During the 2021-2022 academic year, Hobart and William Smith Colleges handed out 54 bachelor's degrees in natural resources & conservation.
-This is an increase of 64% over the previous year when 33 degrees were handed out.
+During the most recent reporting year, Hobart William Smith Colleges awarded 33 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |